-Growth gives a cloud, or SaaS, companies attractive valuations, provides strategic options, and attracts the best talent.
+Growth gives cloud, or SaaS, companies attractive valuations, strategic options, and attracts the best talent.
 In short, growth drives a virtuous cycle, while stagnation leads to a “doom loop”.

 Since 1982, I’ve worked with fast-growth B2B companies in a wide variety of industries deploying both organic and inorganic growth strategies.
 I’ve learned there is no “one-size-fits-all” approach to achieving consistent, double-digit growth.
 But, there are tools for determining where SaaS growth is likely to be found and profitably exploited.
 Three techniques are especially helpful in developing SaaS growth strategies: